alvin-tosh/Kenyatta-Ransomware/README.md

 cd bin/server && ./server --port 8080
 ```

-To make sure that all is working correctly, make a http request to `http://2af7161c.ngrok.io`:
+To make sure that it is working correctly, make a http request to `http://2af7161c.ngrok.io`:

 ```bash
 curl http://2af7161c.ngrok.io